Search

 7. Engages Stakeholders

 By following the Kirkpatrick Model, you get useful data at each level of the evaluation process.
-You can then feed this information to your stakeholders.
+You can then share this information with your stakeholders.

 The standardised framework helps you to communicate the value and impact of your training.
 In turn, this enables you to foster leadership support and engagement from key players within your organisation.